Core focus

 From the front line to regional leadership

-After joining Orient International (Holding) Co., Ltd as a business manager, I took on broader responsibility in textiles and trade—eventually leading the US office.
+After joining Orient International (Holding) Co., Ltd. as a business manager, I took on broader responsibility in textiles and trade.
+I eventually assumed leadership of the US office.

 Earlier